idx0/ace/README.md

 I keep both a list of pieces at each index (packed into the lower 4 bytes of and unsigned char) and a set of bitboards representing pieces by color.

-Moves are generated using a set of precomputed movelists and ray vectors.
+Moves are generated using a set of precomputed movelists and magic tables.
 Movelists can be AND'd with an occupancy bitboard to generate captures or moves for pawns, knights, and kings.
-For rooks, bishops, or queens, the moves are generated using rays cast from the from position in a precomputed direction until a collision occurs.
+For rooks, bishops, or queens, the moves are generated from a precomputed magic table by using a hashing method.
+The implementation of the magic table comes from Pradyumna Kannan.
+A paper about the technique can be [read at his website](http://www.pradu.us/old/Nov27_2008/Buzz/research/magic/Bitboards.pdf).